marcel-van-de-kamp/movie-assignments/exercises/01 - displaying data/assignment.md

 - Create an unordered list `<ul>` in the template of the app component.
 - Create one list item in the list `<li>` and use an `*ngFor` to loop over the movies.
   - Display the name and rating for each movie using interpolation.
+  - Don't forget to import ngFor in the imports array to display the list

 **Result**:
 > We now have a component that displays a list of movies.